Our skilled Nashville EEOC attorneys represent employees before the U.S. Equal Employment Opportunity Commission (EEOC).

 - Right to Sue Letter – If “no reasonable cause” is found, then the EEOC will issue you a Notice of Rights (aka Right to Sue) letter, which your lawyer can attach to court filings to prove that you exhausted the required administrative procedures prior to filing suit.

 It’s worth noting that after 180 days have passed since the filing of your charge, you can request the Right to Sue letter and bypass much of the EEOC process.
-This required length of time is reduced to 60 days for age claims and a Right to Sue letter is not required.
-Requesting the Right to Sue letter early occurs in cases where the attorney feels strongly in the legal merit of the claims and also believes the EEOC process will not provide valuable new information.
-Also, requesting the Right to Sue may be desirable when a Tennessee state law deadline (or statute of limitation) is approaching and the lawyer wishes to file federal and state claims at the same time.Call a Nashville EEOC Attorney Today
+Age claims under the ADEA can be filed in court without a Right to Sue letter 60 days after the charge was filed.
+Requesting the Right to Sue letter early occurs in cases where the lawyer feels strongly in the legal merit of the claims and also believes the EEOC process will not provide valuable new information.
+Also, requesting the Right to Sue may be desirable when a Tennessee state law deadline (or statute of limitation) is approaching and the lawyer wishes to file federal and state claims at the same time.Do Not Wait – Strict Deadline to File